-Main objective of the project was the design and demonstration of a system for the electronic registration of affected persons in a mass casualty incident (MCI).
+In the frame of the e-Triage project a system for the electronic registration of affected persons in a mass casualty incident (MCI) was developed and demonstrated.
 The e-Triage system is particularly applicable to large-scale disasters but can also be used in individual emergencies, i.e. for regular rescue service.
 The goal was to provide a communication and database system for all stakeholders involved in the rescue.

 In heavily populated areas, during major public events, in connection with the use of public transportation systems and in densely occupied public spaces of all kinds, accidents require effective and efficient crisis management.
 In such cases, the rescue resources normally used are suddenly no longer adequate and emergency forces have to draw on resources held in reserve.
 To begin with, the emergency control centres and rescue forces need information as quickly as possible on severity and number of injuries.
 In addition, the paths that affected take along the various stations of the rescue chain also have to be clearly traceable.